Linda McMahon 2010 United States Senate campaign: April controversies

 In articles published by the New London Day and Politico.com, McMahon's controversial "tip-off" memo resurfaced, raising new questions regarding her ethical judgment.
 The 1989 memo asked a WWE executive to "clue in" a company doctor to possible legal action he might face from the Federal government.
 At the time, the FBI was investigating the doctor for selling steroids to WWF wrestlers, including Vince McMahon which led to a court case where Vince was found not guilty.

 The timing of her memo was suspicious, as the investigation did not become public knowledge until May 27, 1990, the day of the doctor's arrest.
 When the articles were published, Linda did not respond, but WWE did, telling reporters that McMahon only wanted the doctor "clued in" so he would know why he was fired.
 WWE said McMahon learned of the investigation through a company lawyer who had heard the Federal prosecutor involved, James West, carelessly talking about the case at a fundraising event.
-West said the WWE's story was a lie, denying ever discussing the case or attending the event in question.Sex, Lies, and Headlocks. p.
-92 Although West and WWE continued to point fingers, McMahon and her campaign did not publicly discuss the story and its ongoing controversy.
+West said the WWE's story was a lie, denying ever discussing the case or attending the event in question.
+Although West and WWE continued to point fingers, McMahon and her campaign did not publicly discuss the story and its ongoing controversy.
 The news hurt McMahon's public image and, according to her critics, it provided evidence she had tried to "undermine a criminal investigation."

 An article published in the Stamford Advocate raised attention to McMahon's voter registration drive at the University of Connecticut, where college students were to be paid a $5 bonus for each voter they registered as a Republican.
 The potential moral hazard in such a program created negative associations to ACORN's 2008 controversy regarding invalid voter applications.
 Although the practice was not illegal, the bonus structure was removed from the drive.